Long Straddle Definition and Strategies

 Trading guides, webinars and stories

 Following the 2008 subprime mortgage crisis, the importance of both base interest rates and currency exchange rates increased significantly.
 People have come to expect the Fed to resolve all economic issues using monetary policy solutions.
 Many investors now base their investment decisions primarily on the Fed and other central bank policies.
 While there are fiscal tools in the hands of the government that can spur real economic growth, their efforts to use them go largely ignored.
 People look to central banks for all the answers instead.
-The mindset of seeing these banks as the main vehicle for supporting the economy characterizes the China, Europe and the US alike.
+The mindset of seeing these banks as the main vehicle for supporting the economy characterizes China, Europe and the US alike.

 Over the past decade, low interest rates and constant monetary stimulus have become the cornerstones of the modern economy.
 Free money is the basis of rising stocks and near zero interest rates are a requirement of economic growth.
 It needs to be said that this type of dependency is a form of life support.
-Knowing that, The Fed has been making an active effort to wane the US economy off of it, especially once they saw that it can stand on its own feet.
+Knowing that, The Fed has been making an active effort to wane the US economy off of it.
+Even more so once they saw that it can stand on its own feet.
 Unfortunately the current trade dispute with China threw a wrench in the works.
 The initial sentiment was that it would be a short game of tit for tat before they finally sit down to negotiate.
 Although the tariffs have been put on hold and both parties promised to work together, there’s still no final agreement in sight.

 The US made the opening move in this game of economic chess.
 The latest maneuver of placing a 10% tariff on an additional 300 billion dollars worth of Chinese products aimed to put China on the defensive.
 Their alleged reaction was to respond to a fiscal measure with monetary policy by devaluing the yuan.
 Chinese bankers haven’t officially confirmed that’s what actually happened, however, when you take a look at the USDCNY rates it seems rather convenient.

 Over the past few years we’ve seen the influence of international trade organizations decline.
 So has the importance of multilateral trade agreements, which played some role in the mutual loss of trust between market participants.
 It’s natural to assume that a market that lacks confidence undermines investor confidence and the stock market did take a hit, but not nearly as much as you’d expect.
-Even without trust economy remains stable, in some part due to how The Fed continues increasing liquidity and raising interest rates.
-There’s no doubt that it’s policies distort the market, but given the current political and economic climate they have no choice but to keep going, whether they want to or not.
+Even without trust, the economy remains stable.
+In-part this can be attributed to how The Fed continues increasing liquidity and raising interest rates.
+There’s no doubt that its policies distort the market.
+That said, given the current political and economic climate they have no choice but to keep going, whether they want to or not.